Aakash1o1/Prompt-Manager/Z-PROJECT_IMPLEMENTATION/Management Panel/7_refresh_cleanup_fix.md

   const existingHost = document.getElementById(HOST_ID);
   if (existingHost) {
     existingHost.remove();
-  }
+    // Force a small browser repaint/reflow if needed, though usually remove() is enough }

   // 2.
-Reset the global flag to allow re-initialization (window as any).__promptManagerInitialized = true;
+Reset the global flag to allow re-initialization
+  // Even though new content scripts get isolated globals,
+  // ensuring this is clean prevents logic loops if the page context leaks.
+  (window as any).__promptManagerInitialized = true;

   // 3.
 Create Fresh Host